kamidev/survey_api/README.md

 SurveyAPI is an [Elixir](https://elixir-lang.org/) backend for [SurveyJS](https://surveyjs.io/Overview/Library/), a Javascript library for creating online forms and surveys.

 Web applications displaying surveys can use API calls to fetch survey definitions and store survey answers.
 Both surveys and answers follow a documented JSON format.
 Our backend store them in Postgres, using [Postgres JSONB](http://www.silota.com/docs/recipes/sql-postgres-json-data-types.html) to make JSON search quick and painless.

 Phoenix API generators were originally used to create the API.
 [Here](https://becoming-functional.com/building-a-rest-api-with-phoenix-1-3-part-1-9f8754aeaa87) is the step-by-step description we used.
 The official Phoenix documentation has a long discussion about [the use and limitations of generators](https://hexdocs.pm/phoenix/contexts.html).
 To summarize: you should not use generators without understanding what they do.
-Here are reasonably current tutorials for writing an API [manually](https://elixircasts.io/json-api-with-phoenix-1.4) or using the latest [Phoenix 1.5 generators](https://www.poeticoding.com/another-guide-to-build-a-json-api-with-phoenix-1-5/).
+Here are some tutorials for writing an API [manually](https://elixircasts.io/json-api-with-phoenix-1.4) or using [Phoenix 1.5 generators](https://www.poeticoding.com/another-guide-to-build-a-json-api-with-phoenix-1-5/).

 ## Prerequisites

 ### Erlang and Elixir

 Elixir requires the Erlang/OTP runtime.
 Current versions for this project can be found in the root level file `.tool-versions`.
 Please make sure the correct versions are installed.
 Using the [asdf version manager](https://github.com/asdf-vm/asdf) to [install and manage Erlang and Elixir](https://www.mitchellhanberg.com/post/2017/10/05/installing-erlang-and-elixir-using-asdf/) is highly recommended for development.
-For production there are several other deployments alternatives.
+For production there are several other deployment alternatives.

 Check your installation by running the commandline shell `iex`.
 The result should be similar to this: